Frequently Asked Questions

 Who is eligible for the program?

-Those applying to the STREAMS program should be 1) Underrepresented minority students (African-Americans, Native Americans, Hispanics or Pacific Islanders) or students with disabilities; 2) U.S. citizens or permanent residents; 3) Undergraduate or master's level students; and 4) In good academic standing.
+Those applying to the STREAMS program should be 1) U.S. citizens or permanent residents; 2) Underrepresented minority students (African-Americans, Native Americans, Hispanics or Pacific Islanders), students with disabilities and/or students from disadvantaged backgrounds; 3) Undergraduate or master's level students; and 4) In good academic standing.

 When should I send my application?